 Length: 55-71 credit hours

-Tuition: $820 per credit hour, not including fees
+Tuition: $820 per credit hour, $45,100 estimated total program cost

 Program Overview:

 The M.S. in Educational Counseling program prepares school counselors who can be leaders and advocates in schools using a holistic approach to supporting the learning environment.
 The M.S. program is provided at several campus locations, including La Verne, Bakersfield, Burbank, Irvine, and Santa Clarita.
-Classes are held weekends and evenings to accommodate working students.
-Students complete the coursework in 2 to 3.5 years depending on whether or not the student completes a concentration.
-The options for concentrations include: Spanish Bilingual Bicultural Counseling, School and Family Based Counseling, and Social Justice Higher Education.
+Classes are held on weekends and evenings to accommodate working students.

 University of Redlands